 Use Layer Combinations, Partial Structure Display options, or different Renovation Statuses to present different stages/variations of the project.
 When the 3D views are created we open the Organizer from Document > Publisher… and set up the BIMx Hyper-model Publisher set.
 Check the step-by-step guide how to create a new Publisher set here.
 We place the model views into the publisher set with the drag & drop function:

 After pressing the Publish button the BIMx Hyper-model is saved (either to the BIMx cloud or to our local machine).
 Transfer the file to your iOS device, as a result you will see all the 3D views in the file:

-This works with layouts as well, there is absolutely no restriction on what can you put into one BIMx Hyper-model.
-All of the placed 3D views can be viewed by anybody for completely free of charge, only layouts require the paid license.
+This works with layouts as well, there is absolutely no restriction on what you can put into one BIMx Hyper-model.
+All of the placed 3D views and the layouts can be viewed by anybody for completely free of charge.
+Viewing layouts doesn’t require a paid license any more.